solana-foundation/solana-improvement-documents/proposals/0053-quic-turbine.md

   most effective path towards improving block distribution security and quality of service.

+From a design standpoint, we require a protocol that offers the following
+functionalities:

+1. Protect against IP address spoofing and substantial traffic amplification for unverified addresses.
+2. Obtain and authenticate the sender's public key during the connection establishment, ensuring that the sender truly possesses the corresponding private key.
+3. Ability to rate-limit senders by their pubkey.

 ## Alternatives Considered

 An alternative would be to keep current UDP implementation but,